Dev Patel: 2008–2010: Breakthrough and critical acclaim

 Patel played Zuko in M. Night Shyamalan's The Last Airbender, a feature film adaptation of the animated series Avatar: The Last Airbender, which was released on 1 July 2010 to extremely negative reviews.
-Despite being a commercial success, the film was a critical failure and Patel even received a Razzie Award nomination as Worst Supporting Actor that year, although his role was well received, and was considered by many to be one of the film's positive aspects.
+Being a box-office disappointment, the film was a critical failure and Patel even received a Worst Supporting Actor nomination that year.
+He expressed regret and dislike for his role and his experience with the film.
+He described his performance as Prince Zuko as being as though he "saw a stranger on the screen that I couldn't relate to."

 Patel later starred in the short film The Commuter, which was directed by McHenry Brothers to promote the Nokia N8 smartphone in the UK Fans who won a Nokia UK run competition starred alongside Dev Patel in the short film.

 2011–2020: Established actor

 Patel co-starred in The Best Exotic Marigold Hotel (2012), (and subsequently in its 2015 sequel, The Second Best Exotic Marigold Hotel) directed by John Madden, which received positive reviews and was a box office success, grossing $136 million.
 For the role, he had to take lessons in perfecting an Indian-English accent.